paullouisageneau/libdatachannel/README.md

 The library implements the following communication protocols:

 ### WebRTC Data Channels and Media Transport

+The library implements WebRTC Peer Connections with both Data Channels and Media Transport.
+Media transport is optional and can be disabled at compile time.

 Protocol stack:
 - SCTP-based Data Channels ([RFC8831](https://tools.ietf.org/html/rfc8831))